yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 `kJointOffsetCollinearityOverlapThreshold`, both receive a local ridge multiplier for that solve.

 Robust-loss weights are updated by IRLS.
-The current internal policy defaults to Huber, with Cauchy available through the same source-local loss setting.
+The source-local `kSecondStageRobustLossKind` policy is currently Cauchy and is shared with the cluster objective gate.
 The IRLS loop stops when the weighted-ridge surrogate objective deteriorates, normalized offset movement is small, or the robust-loss iteration limit is reached.
 If the system cannot be built, is empty, or cannot be solved, the offset step uses the previous offsets and the rest of the local fitting iteration still runs.

 ## Refit and Rollback